101 Cooking For Two

 5. Brine for 12-24 hours.

-6. The salt need to be rinsed off after a brine before cooking.
-This is a food safety issue so let's be careful.
+6. The salt needs to be rinsed off after a brine before cooking.
+This is a food safety issue, so let's be careful.
+Wash everything and your hands both before and after rinsing.

 7. Do not add any more salt to the turkey.